-The process relies on explicit eligibility criteria (selection and exclusion), relevant to the social objectives defined for the Eligible Categories.
+The process relies on explicit eligibility criteria (selection and exclusion), relevant to the environmental and social objectives defined for the Eligible Categories.

-- The selection criteria are based on the definition of the Eligible Category, in Table 1 in the Use of Proceeds section. - THFC reserves the right to exclude a borrower from eligibility if it cannot be ascertained with confidence that the funds will go toward activities compliant with this framework, meaning the HA is no longer regulated.
+- The selection criteria are based on the definition of the Eligible Category, in Table 1 in the Use of Proceeds section. - THFC reserves the right to exclude a borrower from eligibility if it cannot be ascertained with confidence that the funds will go toward activities compliant with this framework, meaning the HA is no longer regulated or the funds been used in a way not compliant with the criteria set forth in the framework.